bigskysoftware/intercooler-js/www/_posts/2017-6-22-five-reasons-to-consider-the-server-side.md

 This is not a concern on the server side, where the typical situation is a completely open and expressive data API (e.g. SQL or a data store's native client.)
-Giving a tool to your server-side developers does not have the same security ramifications that givinig it to your client-side developers does.
+Giving a tool to your server-side developers does not have the same security ramifications that giving it to your client-side developers does.

 ### #4 - Decouple your UI and Data APIs